shashankkatte/ts-playground/README.md

 Lets look at an example:

-How would you represent coca-cola? the most famous beverage? we might say it has the following properties
+How would you represent coca-cola :wine_glass:? the most famous beverage? we might say it has the following properties

 - color property which is a string 'brown'